pgeu/pgeu-system/docs/confreg/emails.md

 :  Select the registration classes that the email should be delivered to, and visible for on the registration dashboard.

+Attendees with options
+:  Select additional options here and the email will be delivered to all confirmed attendees that have one of the selected additional options on their registration.

 To volunteers
 :  Check this box to send to everybody listed as a volunteer at the conference.